jeremyaranas-hashicorp/minikube/vault/vault-reproductions/README.md

 ```
 ./vault-agent-tls.sh
 ```
-Check that secret was rendered in app pod
+Check that secret was rendered in application pod
 ```
 kubectl exec -ti postgres-<12345> -- cat /vault/secrets/password.txt
 ```

 ### Vault Agent with Dynamic Postgres Credentials

+This script configures the Vault Agent and enables the orgchart-<123> application pod to read secrets rendered by the Vault Agent to a shared volume that are dynamically updated in the postgres application pod.

 ```
 ./vault-agent-injector-dynamic-postgres-creds.sh
 ```
-Check that credentials are automatically updated in sample application pod
+Check that credentials are automatically updated in application pod
 ```
 kubectl exec -ti -n vault orgchart-<123> -- sh
 ```